Okay, let’s get this Akaso Brave 7 LE review started!

-The first point most people notice is the movie resolution.
-4k 30fps, it’s not at top end of the but it’s more than capable of capturing some impressive footage (check out our YouTube channel to see the 7 LE in action).
+The first point most people notice is the movie’s resolution.
+4k 30fps, it’s not at the top end of the but it’s more than capable of capturing some impressive footage (check out our YouTube channel to see the 7 LE in action).
 For the price, the quality is good.
-Sure, it’s not on par with the likes of GoPro, but it’s a fair trade off when you consider the most current models retail for £329/$422 and only thanks to an £200 discount when you sing up for a 1 year subscription to GoPro
+Sure, it’s not on par with the likes of GoPro, but it’s a fair trade-off when you consider the most current models retail for £329/$422 and only thanks to a £200 discount when you sign up for a 1 year subscription to GoPro

 - Video: 4k30fps, 2.7K60, 1080P120, 720P240

 - Digital lenses: Super wide, wide, medium, narrow